que-rb/que/docs/writing_reliable_jobs.md

 end
 ```

-In this case, we don't have any no way to prevent the occasional double-sending of an email.
+In this case, we don't have a way to prevent the occasional double-sending of an email.
 But, for ease of use, you can leave out the transaction and the `destroy` call entirely - Que will recognize that the job wasn't destroyed and will clean it up for you.

 ### Timeouts